Making Content Accessible

 You should now be able to turn on accessibility mode and move your mouse over the page to get both visual and auditory feedback about what you’re hovering on!

-A common accessibility issue is web page authors making custom input elements and not thinking much about their accessibility.
-The reason for this is that built-in input elements are hard to style, so authors roll their own better-looking one.
+A common issue is web page authors making custom input elements and not thinking much about their accessibility.
+The reason for this is that built-in input elements are hard to style, so authors roll their own better-looking ones.

 Summary